bnb-chain/bscSetUp/readme.md

 ### 3. Transfer BNB

-Please follow exactly the outputs of step3, exactly amount and address.
+Please follow exactly the outputs of step3, exact amount and address.

+For the address witch is your account of ledger, you can go to ledger app and switch to different account and check whether are match.
 ** NOTICE: Do not transfer twice or miss any transfer.

 ### 4. Create Validator